 “Don’t overborrow,” says Farnoosh Torabi, finance journalist and host of the “So Money” podcast.
 “With any kind of debt that you take on, especially a personal loan, you don’t want it to be more than 5 to 10% of your monthly budget.”

 And again, it’s important to have a plan — and the means — to pay back a loan, especially for nonessential home repairs that could potentially be put off for the time being.
-It might make more sense to take out a loan for a long-planned home repair if you’re confident in your job security than if you could be facing a layoff or furlough related to the pandemic.
+It might make more sense to take out a loan for a long-planned home repair if you’re confident in your financial stability for the near future.

 First off, the Funeral Consumers Alliance, a nonprofit consumer advocacy organization, does not recommend taking out a loan to finance a funeral, due to the high interest rates these loans often come with.